neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 For a full list of options, run `python server.py -h`.

-Currently, the server uses deepsparse-huggingface pipeline integration for end to end prediction.
+Currently, the server uses DeepSparse-HuggingFace pipeline integration for end to end prediction.

 ### Client